Older peoples’ housing review explained

 Suggestions for improvements can be made during the individual meetings, which are being scheduled.

-Some suggestions were made during the meeting on Monday 25 July including:
+Some suggestions were made during the meeting on Wednesday 6 July 2017 including the need for external painting to be done at the scheme.

 If the proposals are approved the way scheme officers operate will be reviewed so they can spend part of their time working at one scheme and some time working with older people in the community.